xperseguers/t3ext-simple_api/README.md

 - Support for authenticated method calls
 - Support for localized calls (taking the language into account)
 - Support for cached calls and transparent access to the TYPO3 caching framework within your API handler
-- Support for gzip payload if header HTTP_ACCEPT_ENCODING is present and contains `gzip`
+- Support for gzip payload if header `HTTP_ACCEPT_ENCODING` is present and contains `gzip`
 - Support for dynamically generating a documentation of your API

 ## Difference with EXT:routing

-Unlike [EXT:routing](https://github.com/xperseguers/t3ext-routing), this extension does not force you map Extbase controller/actions to route segments but instead basically let's you register a "segment" (typically the first one) and then will simply route the whole request to a `handle()` method within your controller.
+Unlike [EXT:routing](https://github.com/xperseguers/t3ext-routing), this extension does not force you to map Extbase controller/actions to route segments but instead basically lets you register a "segment" (typically the first one) and then will simply route the whole request to a `handle()` method within your controller.